 Clinical Practice & Teaching

 Dr. Siegmund has taught as adjunct faculty at Lorain County Community College in Elyria, Ohio, and as Assistant Professor at Calvin College in Grand Rapids, Michigan.
 She has instructed nursing fundamentals labs and supervised clinical rotations in psychiatric nursing.
-Dr. Siegmund has taught courses in health, nutrition, exercise for special populations, biomechanics and exercise physiology.
-She also enjoys delivering educational presentations for other professionals.
-Dr. Siegmund presented at the Cleveland Clinic Women’s Health Conference in 2013.
-She has also presented an educational program that she designed entitled “Strength to Care,” which teaches nurses how to strengthen their backs and lift safely.
+Dr. Siegmund has taught courses in health, nutrition, exercise for special populations, biomechanics, and exercise physiology.
+Dr. Siegmund has presented at numerous local and national conferences, including The American College of Sports Medicine and The American Heart Association.

 Research & Publications